tcaopendata/WeavelBot/README.md

 # WeavelBot
-We make a chatbot to help you travel through the Asia.
+A chatbot helping you travel through Asia.

 # Data using in the project
 ## Weather data